yotarok/bobbin/examples/gcp/README.md

 # GCP setup example

-This document shows how to run example script for LibriSpeech training on TPU-VM in a distributed setting.
+This document explains how to run the example script for LibriSpeech training on TPU-VM in a distributed setting.

 For completing the process described in this doc, you will need: